MoonInTheRiver/DiffSinger/docs/README-SVS-opencpop-cascade.md

 [![downloads](https://img.shields.io/github/downloads/MoonInTheRiver/DiffSinger/total.svg)](https://github.com/MoonInTheRiver/DiffSinger/releases)

 ## DiffSinger (MIDI version SVS)
-- First, we tend to remind you that MIDI version is not included in the content of our AAAI paper.
-The camera-ready version of the paper won't be changed.
-Thus, the authors make no warranties regarding this part of codes/experiments.
-- Second, there are many differences of model structure, especially in the **melody frontend**.
-- Third, thanks [Opencpop team](https://wenet.org.cn/opencpop/) for releasing their SVS dataset with MIDI label, **Jan.20, 2022**.
-(Also thanks to my co-author [Yi Ren](https://github.com/RayeRen), who applied for the dataset and did some preprocessing works for this part)

 ### 0. Data Acquirement
-a) For PopCS dataset: WIP.
-We may release the MIDI label of PopCS in the future, and update this part.

-b) For Opencpop dataset: Please strictly follow the instructions of [Opencpop](https://wenet.org.cn/opencpop/).
+For Opencpop dataset: Please strictly follow the instructions of [Opencpop](https://wenet.org.cn/opencpop/).
 We have no right to give you the access to Opencpop.

 The pipeline below is designed for Opencpop dataset: